Privacy, terms and conditions

 Full Fact uses cookies to understand how our audience uses our website.
 Find out more about how to manage cookies.

-We use Google Analytics and Google Tag Manager to see how people come to our website and to see which articles are most popular.
+We use Google Tag Manager, Google Analytics and Google Signals to see how people come to our website and to see which articles are most popular.
+Google Signals collates anonymised user insights based on Google account data.
+You can manage your Google account preferences here.
 You can read the Google Analytics privacy policy here, and the Google Tag Manager privacy policy here.

 We use a LinkedIn Insight Tag to see how users interact with our website – in particular, users arriving from LinkedIn adverts.